InfiniSynapse Complete Guide

 Modern ways of data analysis: how AI changed the workflow

-The four techniques have not changed.
+The four categories of data analysis techniques have not changed.
 What changed is how much time, SQL skill, and tooling you need to execute them.
-Modern ways of data analysis are increasingly defined by what an AI agent can do for you between asking the question and reading the answer.
+Modern ways of data analysis are increasingly defined by what an AI agent can do between asking the question and reading the answer — while still applying the same data analysis techniques.

 Workflow step Traditional approach AI-augmented approach (2026)